Salma-Talat-Shaheen/maze_navigation/README.md

 | Goal Tolerance | $d_{goal}$ | 0.2 m | 0.2 m | Defines the arrival radius for a successful stop |

 ---
-### Package Installation

-To establish a functional development environment for the **TurtleBot4**, we utilized the following workflow:

-* **Repository Cloning:** We cloned the official TurtleBot4 repositories (core, simulator, and desktop utilities) directly into the `ros2_project_ws/src` directory, specifically targeting the **jazzy** branch.
-* **Dependency Resolution:** By executing `rosdep`, we ensured that all system-level dependencies (such as Navigation2 and Gazebo bridge libraries) were correctly identified and installed.
-* **Efficient Compilation:** The workspace was built using `colcon build --symlink-install`.
-This flag is a development best practice, as it creates symbolic links instead of copying files, allowing our Python-based **Potential Field Planner** scripts to reflect changes immediately without requiring a full re-compilation.

----
 #### Setup Reference
 ```bash
 # Clone the necessary repositories